You're on the right page if you’re looking for the best DORA metrics tools.

 3. Change Failure Rate

-This metric shows whether you have a good code quality and reliable deployment process.
+This metric shows whether you have good code quality and a reliable deployment process.
 A lower change failure rate suggests better code and processes, which lead to higher customer satisfaction.

-• Good averages: High-performing teams have a change failure rate of 0-15%, while lower-performing teams might experience rates above 30%.
+- Good averages: High-performing teams have a change failure rate of 0-15%, while lower-performing teams might experience rates above 30%.

-• Challenges in measurement: Determining what qualifies as a failure and accurately tracking these incidents can be complex, especially if you don’t have a standardized incident management system.
+- Challenges in measurement: Determining what qualifies as a failure and accurately tracking these incidents can be complex, especially if you don’t have a standardized incident management system.
 Additionally, it’s challenging to capture all incidents because they have many different sources to account for.
 Another challenge is attributing the failure to the correct deployment or team.

 Pro tip: Axify can help you there because it associates an incident with its last deployment.